By Daniel Margrain

 “Successive Conservative-led governments have created artificial housing scarcity that further enriches property owners.
 Starving the supply of genuinely affordable accommodation inflates house prices and rents.
 Such a housing strategy, coupled with a deregulatory agenda, is forcing more and more ordinary people into dangerous and uncomfortable conditions.”

-In what is one of the most economically unequal and ethnically diverse neighbourhoods in arguably the most expensive real estate locations in the world, local resident, singer and activist, Lily Allen described how the local Tory-run council is driving communities apart.
-“People are encouraged not to congregate and discuss what is happening in the area.
+Interviewed in one of the most economically unequal and ethnically diverse neighbourhoods in one of the most expensive real estate locations in the world, local resident, singer and activist, Lily Allen described how the local Tory-run council in which Grenfell formed a part, is driving a wedge between the local community: “People are encouraged not to congregate and discuss what is happening in the area.
 They are not encouraged to have a community spirit”, she said.

 Allen argued there could well be a reckoning in the pipeline for a Conservative deregulatory agenda that appears to trample over the safety of working class residents.
 In addition, the singer claimed the death toll is being “micro-managed” by the government and the media for political purposes.
-At the time of writing (June 19, 2017), mainstream media reports have stated that 79 people are believed to have died.
-However, the real figure is likely to be closer to 450.
+At the time of writing (July 5, 2017), 87 discoveries of human remains have been reported in the tower.
+However, the real death toll is likely to be closer to 450.

 The notion that the mainstream media are deliberately drip-feeding information in attempt to pacify the community, is borne out by two local residents on the ground who agreed the media including the BBC are deceiving the public.
 “What you are seeing here [on the ground] and what you are seeing on the news are two different stories”, they claimed.